 Congress’s clear purpose behind the means test was to make it harder for some people to file for Chapter 7 bankruptcy.
 The idea was that those who have the need to give a meaningful sum of their debt to their creditors in a three-to-five-year Chapter 13 payment plan ought to do so instead of being allowed to write all of their debts within a Chapter 7 case.

 Pass the First Income Part of the Means Test and You’re In

-Income Not Larger Than the Median Income?
+What if My Income Isn’t Higher Than the State’s Median Income?

 If your annual income is no larger than the median income amounts for your family size in the table, then you have finished the means test over-leap.
 You can skip the expenses portion of the test.

 However, if your income is higher than the median income amount applicable to you, you may very well still be able to pass the means test at the next level.
-Then you are set to file a Chapter 7 case.
+Then you are set to file a Chapter 7 bankruptcy case.

 Schedule Your Free Consultation With a Bankruptcy Lawyer